sttk/gulp-run-seq/README.md

 });
 ```

 This example executes tasks in order of task1, task2/task3, task4 by default task.
-If an array of task names is specified as an argument, the tasks in the array are executed in parallel and a next task is executed after all of these tasks end.
+If an array of task names is specified as an argument, the tasks in the array are executed in no order and a next task is executed after all of these tasks end.

-### Waits streaming process
+### Wait streaming process

 If you want to make a task wait until its streaming processes end, write like a following example: